RoDmitry/EnCom/README.md

 Structure and array open with `{` and close with `}`

-First structure/array don't have them, and if you don't specify the structure, and it's not a map (structure), then it will always be an array
+First structure/array don't have them, and if you didn't specify the structure (the layout), and it's not a map (structure), then it will always be an array

 If you have an Array of Enums, then Enums inside don't have `{` and `}`